Brother of suspect in California family's killing arrested – KION546

 The city of Merced, where the family lived and had their trucking business, will hold evening vigils in their memory through Sunday.

-Relatives of Salgado contacted authorities and told them he had admitted to them his involvement in the kidnapping, Warnke told KFSN-TV on Tuesday.
-Salgado tried to take his own life before police arrived at a home in Atwater — where an ATM card belonging to one of the victims was used after the kidnapping — about 9 miles (14 kilometers) north of Merced.
+Relatives of Salgado contacted authorities and told them he had admitted to them his involvement in the kidnapping Monday in Merced.
+Salgado tried to take his own life before police arrived at a home in nearby Atwater where an ATM card belonging to one of the victims was used after the kidnapping.

 Public records show the family owns Unison Trucking Inc. and relatives said they had opened an office in the last few weeks in a parking lot the Singh brothers also operated.
 The feud with Salgado dated back a year, the sheriff said, and “got pretty nasty” in text messages or emails.
 Other details about Salgado’s employment and the nature of the dispute were not immediately available.

-Warnke said he believes the family was killed within an hour of the Monday morning kidnapping, when they were taken at gunpoint from their business.
-Their bodies were found near the town of Dos Palos, about 30 miles (50 kilometers) south of Merced.
+Warnke said he believes the family was killed shortly after being kidnapped from their business.
+A farmworker found their bodies Wednesday near the town of Dos Palos, about 30 miles (50 kilometers) south of Merced.

-Warnke on Thursday would not discuss the condition of the adults’ remains in the orchard but said it was unclear how the baby died.
-Warnke said the child was the only one with no visible trauma and an autopsy will be conducted.

-Surveillance video showed the suspect — later identified as Salgado — leading the Singh brothers, who had their hands zip-tied behind their backs, into the back seat of Amandeep Singh’s pickup truck.
-He drove the brothers away and returned several minutes later.

 Dazio reported from Los Angeles.
 Associated Press writer Robert Jablon in Los Angeles and News Researcher Jennifer Farrar in New York contributed to this report.